nep-pack/NonlinearEigenproblems.jl/docs/src/innersolvers.md

 You can in principle use any of the NEP-solvers to solve a projected problem.
-As a user, this is specified in the `inner_solver_method` keyword argument.
+As a user, this is specified in the `inner_solver_method` keyword argument in those NEP-solvers that use a direct projection.
+By default [`DefaultInnerSolver`](@ref) is used.

 If you wish to use the infinite Arnoldi method to handle the project solves in the nonlinear
 Arnoldi method, you can do the following: